-Terms that use the tech font appear in that style no matter where they show up in a report, including bullet points and figure captions.
+Terms that use the tech font appear in that style everywhere in reports outside of headings (including bullet points and figure captions).

 Bold Text

 When writing about clickable buttons in reports, we follow the Microsoft Manual of Style (see Appendix B).
 We bold button names that the reader is meant to click.
 When writing about a feature with the same name as a button, capitalize it if applicable, but don't bold it.